trustyai-explainability/llama-stack-provider-lmeval/README.md

     INFO:     Uvicorn running on http://['::', '0.0.0.0']:8321 (Press CTRL+C to quit)
     ```

-10. Navigate to `demo.ipynb` to run evaluation
+9. Navigate to `demos/demo.ipynb` to run evaluations